shreya241103/Product_Review_Analysis/README.md

 ## Overview
-The goal of this project is to analyze reviews for a product by using an api and then generating a list of features as required by the customer.
+The goal of this project is to analyze reviews for a product by using an API and then generating a list of features as required by the customer.

 ## Approach